agnibha-chatterjee/sqlite-ui/README.md

 ### User Flow 3 - Selecting different tables in the database

-This test suite checks the functionality related to selecting different tables in the loaded database.
+This set of tests checks the functionality related to selecting different tables in the loaded database.

 - **renders the sample database along with the database tables component**: Ensures that the database viewer and tables component are rendered correctly after loading the sample database.
 - **clicking the selected table dropdown shows the list of database tables**: Checks if the dropdown menu shows the list of tables when clicked.